microsoft/Ironclad/ironfleet/README.md

 IronLock is the simplest of the protocols we've verified, so it may be a good starting point.
 It consists of N processes passing around a lock.
-To run it, you need to supply each process with the IP-port pairs of all processes, as well as its own IP-pair.
-Also, make sure your firewall isn't blocking the TCP ports you use.
+To run it, make sure your firewall isn't blocking the TCP ports you use.
 Here's an example configuration with three processes:

 Create the service with:
 ```